 "They have a cork and latex footbed that provides great support through the arch and midfoot and a knit upper area that can accommodate bone spurs of the toes," explains Tim Oldani, DPM, podiatrist at Missouri Foot and Ankle in St. Louis.
 "For those that need even more support, this footbed can be removed and one's custom orthotic can be used."

-Designed specifically for running, the Graviota 3 provides a protective cushioning while maintaining a responsive toe-off for when you want to go faster, Dr. Javed says.
-"The shoe also contains the J-Frame technology designed to prevent excessive inward roll, or overpronation, without overcorrecting your gait," she says.
+Designed specifically for running, the Arahi 6 provides plenty of protective cushioning.
+"The shoe also contains the J-Frame technology designed to prevent excessive inward roll, or overpronation, without overcorrecting your gait," Dr. Javed says.

 The shoe itself has received the American Podiatric Medical Association (APMA) Seal of Acceptance, which podiatrists recognize to be a superior promotion for good foot health.